-Collateral loans Source: Central Bank of Iceland.
+Daily data Source: Central Bank of Iceland.

-VIII-11 Short-term interest rate differential
+Short-term interest rate differential

 3-month interbank rates.
 Weekly data Source: Refinitiv Datastream.
 VIII-8 Central Bank key interest rate and money market interest rates

-Until April 2009, the Bank's effective policy rate was the seven-day collateralised lending rate, and from April to September 2009 it was the current account rate.
+Until April 2009, the Bank's effective policy rate was the seven-day collateralised From September 2009 to May 2014, the effective policy rate was the average of the current account rate.
 From September 2009 to May 2014, the effective policy rate was the average of the current account rate and the maximum rate on 28-day CDs.
 From May 2014, the effective rate is the Bank's seven day term deposit rate.
 Weekly data.
 Source: Central Bank of Iceland.

 VIII-10

 Central Bank of Iceland real interest rates

-According to 12-month inflation and 1-year inflation expectations.
-Real interest rates according to breakeven inflation rate on Treasury notes are calculated based on Treasury note (RIKB 13 0517) and Treasury bond (RIKS 15 1001) yields until June 2004, and on the difference between the nominal and indexed , yield curves onwards (monthly average).
+▲ Businesses' inflation expectation ▲ Market inflation expectations According to 12-month inflation and 1-year inflation expectations.
+Real interest rates according to breakeven inflation rate on Treasury notes are calculated based on Treasury note (RIKB 13 0517) and Treasury bond (RIKS 15 1001) yields until June 2004, and on the difference between the nominal and indexed yield curves onwards (monthly average).
 Until April 2009, the Bank's effective policy rate was the seven-day collateralised lending rate, and from April to September 2009 it was the current account rate.
 From September 2009 to May 2014, the effective policy rate was the average of the current account rate and the maximum rate on 28-day CDs.
 From May 2014, the effective rate is the Bank's seven day term deposit rate.
 Monthly data.
 Sources: Gallup, Statistics Iceland, Central Bank of Iceland.
 VIII-12 Long-term interest rate differential

 Yields on non-indexed 10-year Treasury bonds are used.
 Weekly data.

-Source: Refinitiv Datastream
+Source: Refinitiv Datastream.
 VIII-13

 Government-guaranteed bond yields